lukekennin/basic_portfolio/assets/mysql_hw/README.md

 application runs off a command line prompt. utilizies npm packages: inquirer, mysql, and cli-table. application allows the user to select items only from the defined customer parameters (read database).

 # mySQL setup
-mySQL should already be setup. run the bamazon.sql in a sql client to setup the database.
+clone repo, run the bamazon.sql in a sql client to setup the database.

 #customer